-This section will help you determine whether you must submit an EPCRA section 313 report.
-This section discusses EPCRA section 313 reporting requirements such as the number of fulltime employees, primary SIC code, and chemical activity threshold quantities.
+This section will help you determine whether you must submit an EPCRA section 313 report (EPA Form R or Form A Certification Statement).
+This section discusses EPCRA section 313 reporting requirements such as the number of full-time employees, primary SIC code, and chemical activity threshold quantities.
 The EPCRA section 313 chemicals and chemical categories subject to reporting are listed in Table II (also see 40 CFR 372.65).
 (See Figure 1 for more information.)